Subscibe 2 vs. Jetpack subscription options

 #3 Updated by Matt Gold almost 7 years ago

 As I understand it from a conversation with Chris Caruso, this request is part of a larger possible plan to have some GC doctoral programs start using the Commons as a replacement for departmental listservs.
 It's an exciting idea that I've asked Chris to present on at our next team meeting.

 #4 Updated by Boone Gorges almost 7 years ago

 FWIW we already have BP Reply By Email, so listservs could be powered by group forums.
 I'm not eager to set up a separate but parallel system for blog posts.
 If blog support is required, we should talk to Ray about what it would entail to add support to his plugin.

-#5 Updated by Raymond Hoh over 6 years ago
+#5 Updated by Raymond Hoh almost 7 years ago

 About BP Reply By Email, someone requested supporting WP without BuddyPress.

 Basically RBE doesn't do a lot of heavy lifting, it requires a 3rd-party plugin to do the email sending; there are a ton of WP email subscription plugins as outlined above.